 You will have your professional advisors, such as an attorney who specializes in business purchases or mergers and acquisitions as well as your accountant or CPA, examine the Seller’s P&L statements, tax records, any insurance claims, lease agreements, and other financial statements and documents.

-You might find some surprised, but realize that a discrepancy between what you were told and what you discover is simply something that needs to be clarified and worked through.
+You might find some surprises, but sometimes a discrepancy between what you were told and what you discover can often simply be something that needs to be clarified and worked through.

 Here is a list of of some of the items and information you and your advisors will be reviewing.
 A printable copy is available at SGA Buyer’s Due Diligence Checklist.